 - 1. If the family is eligible for SCCA, the applicant/recipient may be required to pay a parental fee, i.e., a portion of the cost of care.
-The parental fee is assessed based upon the family's income and family size. - 2.
+The parental fee is assessed based upon the family's income. - 2.
 Workers should explain that the parental fee that is based on the family's gross monthly countable income.
 If there are multiple children in need of care the fee is assessed to the child receiving the greatest number of hours of care.
 In most instances, this is usually the youngest child receiving care.

-Refer to Chapter 8 for more information regarding Parental Fees.
+For additional information refer to Chapter 8 Parental Fees